 Let’s look at the nature of the lungs.
 The lungs like to be moist and warm.
 Moistening foods can help the lungs stay healthy (foods include spinach, barley, millet, pears, apples, almonds, eggs, home-made soy products and a little salt).
 Of course, warming foods of the season are great like all the squashes, carrots parsnips etc. In addition, fall is associated with the color white (leeks, white onion).

 As I mentioned earlier, this season is also associated with the large intestine.
-It is important to include fiber rich foods.
-And yes … in addition this is the season of letting go … letting go of things that no longer serve us physically and mentally.
+Of course, it is important to include fiber rich foods … and yes … in addition this is the season of letting go … letting go of things that no longer serve us physically and mentally.

 To attune to the fall season, we need to make some changes in our eating and cooking habits.
+Let’s remember this is the Harvest season!
 “We must be aware of its abundant yet contracting nature” that can be accomplished by eating more heartier and astringent foods.
 So we have grown all the foods that will be used now but have to be thinking of the weather getting colder too.
 Also, we need to pay more attention to cooking now as more complex dishes are needed compared to the summer quick foods.
 It is getting colder so try to eat more heartier soups and warming dishes instead of the salads.

 Astringent foods for the fall are cranberries, cinnamon, cloves, nutmeg, rosemary, turnip, potatoes, chestnuts, walnuts, pears, apples, spinach, burdock root, buckwheat, millet, buttermilk, whey, kale, chard, lavender, rose, grapes and many types of beans and lentils including black, mung and aduki beans, tur dal, urad dal etc.

-If you are looking for dishes to make during the fall, please, click on the fall or autumn ‘keyword’ on the right and you should get all my fall recipes.
+If you are looking for dishes to make during the fall season, please, click on the fall ‘keyword’ on the right and you should get all my fall recipes.

 - Paul Pitchford.
 Healing with Whole Foods